rockroman/CI_PP4-Knowledge-Flow/README.md

 - Featured section as an extension of a hero section with introduction to web app and small list of benefits when using the web app.
-  - User Story covered with this feature:
+  - User Story covered with this feature:1,2

     <details><summary>See Featured section </summary>